-I recently posted a recipe for making curtido with red cabbage.
+I posted a recipe for making curtido with red cabbage.
 For those who aren’t familiar with curtido, it’s a South/Central American fermented cabbage dish with carrots, onion, jalapeno and oregano.
-It’s very easy to make and doesn’t take long to ferment so it can easily be ready in time for your holiday dinner or potluck.
+It’s very easy to make and doesn’t take long to ferment so it can easily be ready in time for your upcoming dinner or potluck.

 1/4 cup raw unsalted pumpkin seeds (or toasted pepitas if you prefer)